ilyam3004/Roomify/README.md

-# Chat Application following Clean Architecture, CQRS and Mediator patterns
+# Roomify server following Clean Architecture, CQRS and Mediator patterns

-This is a simple chat application that follows Clean Architecture, CQRS and Mediator patters.
+Roomify server is a simple server that was build following Clean Architecture, CQRS and Mediator patters.
 The application is written in C# using ASP.NET Core 7.0 and SignalR.
 You can use this application as a template for your own ASP.NET Core Web API's following the principles of Clean Architecture.
 It is a server part of the chat application.
 The client part is [here](https://github.com/ilyam3004/ChatApp).
 ## Technologies

 - [ASP.NET 7](https://dotnet.microsoft.com/en-us/apps/aspnet)